 Of course, since the Siemens We Can Change the World Challenge is founded on the idea of sharing knowledge about sustainability, all projects that follow the entry criteria are posted online for others to share.
-You can learn more about the Siemens We Can Change the World Challenge and other green initiatives on the next page.
+You can learn more about the Siemens We Can Change the World Challenge and other green initiatives below.

 Related HowStuffWorks Articles

 - Siemens We Can Change the World Challenge Official Rules

 - "The Siemens Foundation, Discovery Communications And NSTA Announce Major Partnership To Launch First Ever K-12 Sustainability Education Initiative, Siemens We Can Change The World Challenge."
 Press release.
 7/28/2008.